23. SATHYA SAI BABA: PROBLEMS

-His disenchanted wife Faye Bailey now described Sathya Sai Baba in terms of “his chicanery, illusion, fraud, embezzlement, implication with murders, ongoing paedophile activities, and the almost impenetrable fortress of lies creating his ‘divinity.’”
+His disenchanted wife Faye Bailey now described Sathya Sai Baba in terms of “his chicanery, illusion, fraud, embezzlement, implication with murders, ongoing paedophile activities, and the almost impenetrable fortress of lies creating his ‘divinity'.”

-Sathya Sai had encouraged his reputation for a simple diet.
+Sathya Sai Baba had encouraged his reputation for a simple diet.
 Bailey discovered that the evening meal of the guru consisted of six to eight different dishes that were prepared for him every night.
 The appearance and myth did not match the reality.

-The Findings aroused criticism from devotees mainly because of the focus on sexual abuse.
+The Findings aroused criticism from devotees, mainly because of the focus on sexual abuse.
 Bailey reports that two prominent devotees, who at first denied the allegations of sexual abuse, subsequently made a revealing admission.
-They telephoned him to admit that they had known for years of these matters, “but he (Sathya Sai) is God, and God can do anything he likes.”
+They telephoned him to admit that they had known for years of these sordid matters, “but he (Sathya Sai) is God, and God can do anything he likes.”

 Bailey now discovered that the devotional mentality could justify any adverse factor.
-A wealthy Australian devotee even sent him an email which derisively claimed that Bailey was merely an instrument of the all-powerful will of Sathya Sai.
+A wealthy Australian devotee even sent him an email derisively claiming that Bailey was merely an instrument of the all-powerful will of Sathya Sai.
 Bailey was severely harassed by some defenders of the guru.
 Certain devotees are reported to have maliciously presented David Bailey as a paedophile who was condemned to jail.
 These agents of rabid contrivance even spread the story that he hanged himself in his jail cell (Shepherd, Investigating the Sai Baba Movement, 2005, pp. 293, 295).
 Bailey eventually chose to retreat into obscurity, wishing only to escape the persecution from dogmatic zealots.
-These events confirmed his conviction that he had joined one of the worst cults.
+These fraught events confirmed his conviction that he had joined one of the worst cults.